scil/LaravelFly/readme.md

 - A laravel service can be made before any requests.
 There are two types:
   - be configurable to serve in multiple requests (only one instance of the service).
 LaravelFly named it  **WORKER SERVICE/OBJECT** or **COROUTINE-FRIENDLY SERVICE/OBJECT**.
   - or to be cloned in each request (one instance in one request).LaravelFly named it **CLONE SERVICE/OBJECT**.
 This way is simple, but often has the problem [Stale Reference](https://github.com/scil/LaravelFly/wiki/clone-and-Stale-Reference).
+This type is used rarely by LaravelFly, while used widely by [laravel-swoole](https://github.com/swooletw/laravel-swoole) and [laravel-s](https://github.com/hhxsv5/laravel-s).

 - Extra speed improvements such as middlewares cache, view path cache.